Alfred Vargas: Personal life

-Politics
+Political career

 In Quezon City local elections for District 2 on May 10, 2010, he was elected city councilor, with the second-highest number of votes in the district.

 Vargas was later elected as the first representative of the newly created 5th district in 2013.
 He was re-elected in 2016.
 In 2017, he left the Liberal Party for PDP–Laban, the ruling party under President Rodrigo Duterte.
 In 2019, Vargas was reelected under the local ticket of Hugpong ng Pagbabago, defeating 4 other candidates.

 He has passed Republic Acts including RA 10931 Universal Access to Quality Tertiary Education Act, RA 10645 mandating PhilHealth coverage for all senior citizens, RA 10747 Rare Diseases Act of the Philippines.
 He constantly campaigns for vulnerable sector such as Persons With Disabilities and cancer patients.
 Likewise, he is known to push for traffic alleviation through Point-to-Point or P2P methods.

 Being term-limited, Vargas successfully ran for councilor and switched places with his brother, councilor Patrick Michael Vargas, in 2022.